Vlado Marković

-Vladimir "Vlado" Marković (Владимир Марковић, born 26 August 1985) is a Bosnian-Herzegovinian professional football defender.
+Vladimir "Vlado" Marković (Владимир Марковић, born 26 August 1985) is a Bosnian-Herzegovinian former professional footballer who played as a defender.

-Club career
+Career

 Born in Bijeljina (SR Bosnia and Herzegovina, SFR Yugoslavia), he played in Macedonian Prva Liga club FK Pobeda before moving, in 2007, to Serbian Superliga club OFK Beograd, where he stayed one season.
-In summer 2008, he was back to Bosnia to play in the Premier League of Bosnia and Herzegovina club FK Borac Banja Luka, but next winter, he moved to FK Slavija Sarajevo.
+In summer 2008, he was back to Bosnia to play in the Premier League of Bosnia and Herzegovina club Borac Banja Luka, but next winter, he moved to Slavija Sarajevo.
 In summer 2009, he moved back to FK Pobeda.
-During the 2009-10 winter break he signed for KF Skënderbeu Korçë in the Albanian Superliga where he played until summer 2011, when he moved to another Albanian top flight club, KF Teuta Durrës.
-In the winter break of the 2011-12 season he moved to Hungary and signed with Nemzeti Bajnokság I club Pécsi Mecsek FC.
-In summer 2012 he returned to Bosnia and signed with Premier League side NK Čelik Zenica.
-In the following summer he moved to newly promoted FK Mladost Velika Obarska.
+During the 2009-10 winter break he signed for Skënderbeu in the Albanian Superliga where he played until summer 2011, when he moved to another Albanian top flight club, Teuta.
+In the winter break of the 2011–12 season he moved to Hungary and signed with Nemzeti Bajnokság I club Pécsi MFC.
+In summer 2012 he returned to Bosnia and signed with Premier League side Čelik Zenica.
+In the following summer he moved to newly promoted Mladost Velika Obarska.